PrestaShop/docs/src/content/1.7/development/components/grid/columns-reference/_index.md

 # Column Types reference
 {{< minver v="1.7.5" title="true" >}}

-Most important Grid definition part is defining columns.
-PrestaShop already comes with a list of predefined columns that you can use in your own Grids.
+The most important part of a Grid definition is defining columns.
+PrestaShop already comes with a list of predefined column types that you can use in your own Grids.

 ## Supported Types